What Is Natural Wood And How Can You Tell The Difference?

 You probably see the term everywhere when trying to shop for non-toxic furniture but what does “natural wood” even mean?

-We’ll tell you exactly what it means but also give you some tips to be sure the furniture you’re buying is indeed actually made from natural wood, as the term “natural” is so widely used and abused it’s hard to know what’s what nowadays.
+We’ll tell you exactly what it means but also give you some tips to be sure the furniture you’re buying is indeed actually made from real wood, as the term “natural” is so widely used and abused it’s hard to know what’s what nowadays.

 This way you’ll be more than prepared the next time you’re in the market for wooden furniture like a wooden dresser or desk.